quii/learn-go-with-tests/io.md

 With our file you can imagine it reading through byte by byte until the end.
 What happens if you try and `Read` a second time?

-Add the following to the end of our current test
+Add the following to the end of our current test.

 ```go
 // read again